-Update: This article as originally published made a factual error in the commentary with regards to uplighting, see strike throughs and corrected information below with more commentary at the end of this article.
+Update: This article as originally published made a factual error in the commentary with regards to uplighting, see strike throughs and corrected information below.

 Your comments to the board about various passed and proposed regulations had an effect.
 Four agenda items had to do with regulations.
 None of them passed or even brought up for a vote.
 The short summary is that the board decided to gather more information from the community before proceeding on anything.
 However, don’t stop reading now.
 There were some interesting things that occurred nonetheless.